-- How do you persuade the operator to move the wristband to the other hand as is necessary when using different tools/handles?
-This doesn’t seem to be mentioned anywhere in the sales literature.
+- How do you persuade the operator to move the wristband to the other hand as is necessary when using different tools/handles or when swapping the tool to the other hand?
+This doesn’t seem to be mentioned anywhere in the vibration monitoring system sales literature.

 - The HSE specifically say that you should spend a minimum on monitoring and focus resources on risk reduction instead.
 This makes a lot of sense and is best practice.

-A recent back-to-back vibration measurement test on 2 items of plant compared the results from BS 5349 measurements (2 different personnel using 2 different meters) with those from a “leading” wrist-mounted transducer system (the latter carefully controlled in a way that probably does not reflect general use).
-Whilst all the BS values were within 5% of each other, the comparable wrist-mounted data varied between 14% low and 240% high…
+A recent back-to-back vibration measurement test on 2 items of plant compared the results from BS5349 measurements (2 different personnel using 2 different meters) with those from a “leading” wrist-mounted transducer system (the latter carefully controlled in a way that probably does not reflect general use).
+Whilst all the BS values were within 5% of each other, the comparable wrist-mounted data varied by between 14% and 240%…

-There is an IOM paper that is purported to validate wrist measured vibration data.
-However, this is based on statistical analysis of supplied data sets without knowledge of any potential exclusions.
-Validating the technique would require submission to ISO/BS committees and the extensive reevaluation of risk data, not just a limited statisical analysis carried out in isolation.
-The problems associated with the laws of physics and human nature would still remain.
+There is an IOM report that is purported to validate wrist measured vibration data.
+However, this is based on a statistical analysis of supplied data sets without knowledge of any potential exclusions, i.e. it is not an independent study of the validity of wrist mounted vibration monitoring.
+Validating alternative automated HAV monitoring wrist or glove techniques would require submission to ISO/BS committees, peer review and the extensive reevaluation of risk data, not just a limited statisical analysis carried out in isolation.
+Moreover, the problems associated with the laws of physics and human nature would still remain.